dumith-eranga/talks/tdd-why-bother/narration.md

 This is wrong reason because we are trying to think of TDD as a means to an end.
 The practice of collecting shiny new things so that I can put them in my resume is so common that it even has a name - resume driven development.
 A resume-driven developer is someone who is always chasing the new and shiny so that their resume is more attractive to the next potential employer.

-An additionl danger of buying into this reason is that, at the first sight of trouble, they will abondon the practice.
+An additional danger of buying into this reason is that, at the first sight of trouble, they will abondon the practice.
 It was just a means to get to a better job.
 It did not mean that we have to do it always.